JoeLearns2Code/liri-node-app/README.md

 * do-what-it-says

+example: node liri.js movie this The Matrix

 ## Testing

+This program can be tested through use of the command console(GitBash/Terminal, etc.).
+Simply add console.log under any section you wish to examine the results from in the console.
+This was done extensively during development.

 ##Deployment

 Navigate to https://github.com/ to clone.
+Carefully follow the installation instructions above.

 ## Built With